jameslnewell/tradie-v4/README.md

 # tradie

-A framework for creating targeted build tools similar to `create-react-app`.
+A framework for creating targeted build tools like `create-react-app`.

 ## Installation